NUStreaming/LoL-plus/README.md

+# NOTE
+LoL^+ will be integrated with dash.js referance player v.3.2.0 (https://github.com/Dash-Industry-Forum/dash.js?)

 # Assets for LoL^+

 This repo contains assets for LoL^+ based on Twitch's ACM MMSys 2020 Grand Challenge, [Adaptation Algorithm for Near-Second Latency](https://2020.acmmmsys.org/lll_challenge.php).
 It contains everything you need to build and test low-latency ABR algorithms locally.

 # Cite These Papers
 - Bentaleb, A.,  Akcay, M. N., Lim, M., Begen, A. C., & Zimmermann, R. (2020, Sept).
-Catching the Moment with LoL^+ in Twitch-LikeLow-Latency Live Streaming Platforms (to appear).
+Catching the Moment with LoL^+ in Twitch-LikeLow-Latency Live Streaming Platforms (under review).
 - Lim, M., Akcay, M. N., Bentaleb, A., Begen, A. C., & Zimmermann, R. (2020, May).
 When they go high, we go low: low-latency live streaming in dash. js with LoL.
 In Proceedings of the 11th ACM Multimedia Systems Conference (pp. 321-326).